3ahmnm-htlsbg/inclass-Exercises-pm-dejan01/README.md

 + Renaming data and folder in Assets folder
 + Importing Playmaker into Unity Project
 + Adding Playmaker to .gitignore
++ right way to display Debug.log Message in Unity Console with PlayMaker

 *Copyright by Dejan*